RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 ### Task

-- Working in teams of one to three people, and in an entirely reproducible way, please convert one full-page table from one DHS Program 'Final Report' written in English from the 1980s or 1990s as available [here](https://dhsprogram.com/search/index.cfm?_srchd=1&bydoctype=publication&bypubtype=26%2C5%2C39%2C30%2C21%2C100&byyear=1999&byyear=1998&byyear=1997&byyear=1996&byyear=1995&byyear=1994&byyear=1993&byyear=1992&byyear=1991&byyear=1990&byyear=1989&byyear=1988&byyear=1987&bylanguage=2), into a usable dataset, then write a short paper telling a story about the data.
+- Working in teams of one to three people, and in an entirely reproducible way, please gather some data from one of the following PDF sources: Kenyan 2019 census,

-- Create a well-organized folder with appropriate sub-folders, and add it to GitHub.
-You are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder).
-- Create and document a dataset:
-  - Save the PDF into 'inputs'.
-  - Put together an R script, 'scripts/00-simulation.R', that simulates the dataset you intend to put together.
-  - Write an R script, 'scripts/00-gather_data.R' to either OCR or parse the PDF, as appropriate, and save the data to 'outputs/data/raw_data.csv'.
-  - Write an R script, 'scripts/00-clean_and_prepare_data.R', that draws on 'raw_data.csv' to clean and prepare the dataset, being sure to use `pointblank` to put together tests that the dataset must pass (at a minimum, every variable should have a test for class and another for content).
-Save the dataset 'outputs/data/cleaned_data.csv'.
-  - Put together a data sheet for the dataset (this will go in the appendix of the paper).
+- Clean and prepare a dataset, put together a data sheet, and finally, use the dataset to tell a story.
+-
+-
-- Use the dataset to tell a story by using R Markdown to prepare a PDF with these sections: title, author, date, abstract, introduction, data, results, discussion, an appendix that will, at least, contain a datasheet for the dataset, and references.
+  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then use R Markdown to prepare a PDF with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, an appendix that will, at least, contain a survey, and references.
-  - In addition to conveying a sense of the dataset of interest, the data section should include details of the survey's methodology, and its key features, strengths, and weaknesses.
+  - In addition to conveying a sense of the dataset of interest, the data section should include, but not be limited to:
+      - A discussion of the survey's methodology, and its key features, strengths, and weaknesses.
+For instance: what is the population, frame, and sample; how is the sample recruited; what sampling approach is taken, and what are some of the trade-offs of this; how is non-response handled.
+      - A discussion of the questionnaire: what is good and bad about it?
+      - If this becomes too detailed, then use appendices for supporting but not essential aspects.
+  - The results section should convey findings.
+  - The discussion should include three or four sub-sections that each focus on an interesting point, and there should be another sub-section on the weaknesses of the paper, and another on potential next steps for it.
+  - In an appendix, please put together a supplementary survey that could be used to augment the general social survey the paper focuses on.
+The purpose of the supplementary survey is to gain additional information on the topic that is the focus of the paper, beyond that gathered by the general social survey.
+The survey would be distributed in the same manner as the general social survey but needs to stand independently.
+The supplementary survey should be put together using a survey platform.
+A link to this should be included in the appendix.
+Additionally, a copy of the survey should be included in the appendix.
+  - Please be sure to discuss ethics and bias, with reference to relevant literature.
+  - Code should be entirely reproducible, well-documented, and readable.
 - Submit a PDF of the paper.
+- The paper should be well-written, draw on relevant literature, and explain all technical concepts.
+Pitch it at a university-educated, but non-specialist, audience.
+Use survey, sampling, and statistical terminology, but be sure to explain it.
+The paper should flow, and be easy to follow and understand.
 - There should be no evidence that this is a class paper.

 ### Checks

-- Code should be entirely reproducible, well-documented, and readable.
-- The paper should be well-written and able to be understood by the average reader of, say, FiveThirtyEight.
-This means that you are allowed to use mathematical notation, but you must explain all of it in plain language.
-All statistical concepts and terminology must be explained.
-Your reader is someone with a university education, but not necessarily someone who understands what a p-value is.
+Check that:

 <!-- - In an appendix there is both a link to the supplementary survey and the details of it, including questions (in case the link fails, and to make the paper self-contained). -->